 - In a large bowl, add the ground beef.
 To that, add the blended veggie mixture.
 Season with the allspice, salt, and pepper.
 Mix together very well.

 - Shape the kofta to your liking.
-We shape them like small chubby hot dogs!
 Place the kofta in an ungreased pan.
 Line them next to each other.
 Wedge a potato slice in between the kofta’s.
-Cover the pan with aluminum and place in the oven to bake for 35 minutes.
+Cover the pan with aluminum and place in the oven to bake for 40 minutes.

 - In a blender, add the tahini, water, lemon juice, garlic powder, cumin, salt, and cornstarch.
 Blend for 20 seconds or so.

-- After taking the kofta out of the oven at 35 minutes, make sure it is cooked through.
+- After taking the kofta out of the oven at 40minutes, make sure it is cooked through.
 Drain the kofta of its liquid.
 Then, pour the tahini sauce on top covering the kofta.
-Bake for another 10 minutes uncovered.
-Then broil for 5 minutes till lightly browned.
+Bake for another 10-15 minutes uncovered.
+Then broil for 2 minutes till lightly browned and bubbling.

-- Garnish with parsley, toasted slivered almonds, and some sumac.
+- Garnish with parsley, toasted slivered almonds, and some sumac (all optional).
 Enjoy with some pita bread to dip or rice and salad.